• Skip to main content

 • 📖 Recipe

-• Stores well, making it the perfect meal prep recipe
+• Refrigerate well, making it great for meal prep

 Ingredients needed like olive oil, vinegar, garlic powder, nutritional yeast, herbs, and seasonings.

-• Oil - Highly recommend using a good quality extra-virgin olive oil as it has the best flavor and aroma for salads.
-However, if you are not a fan of the taste, substitute it with more neutral-tasting oils like light olive oil, canola oil, or vegetable oil.
+• Oil – Extra virgin olive oil is recommended, as it has the best flavor and aroma for salads.
+If the taste of extra-virgin olive oil is not for you, substitute it with a neutral-flavored oil, such as light olive oil, avocado oil, or sunflower oil.

-• White wine vinegar - Can be substituted with red wine vinegar or even lemon juice.
+• White wine vinegar – Can be substituted with red wine vinegar or lemon juice.

 A jar of Italian dressing on a grey background.